AlecChou/TESO_LibDragonWorldEvent/readme.md

 Methods :

-* `LibDragonWorldEvent.Dragon:new` : To instanciate a new Dragon instance
+* `LibDragonWorldEvent.Dragons.Dragon:new` : To instanciate a new Dragon instance
-* `LibDragonWorldEvent.Dragon:updateWEId` : Update the property `WEId`
+* `LibDragonWorldEvent.Dragons.Dragon:updateWEId` : Update the property `WEId`
-* `LibDragonWorldEvent.Dragon:updateUnit` : Update properties `unit.tag` and `unit.pin`
+* `LibDragonWorldEvent.Dragons.Dragon:updateUnit` : Update properties `unit.tag` and `unit.pin`
-* `LibDragonWorldEvent.Dragon:changeStatus` : Change the dragon's current status
+* `LibDragonWorldEvent.Dragons.Dragon:changeStatus` : Change the dragon's current status
-* `LibDragonWorldEvent.Dragon:resetWithStatus` : Reset dragon's status (like just instancied) with a status.
+* `LibDragonWorldEvent.Dragons.Dragon:resetWithStatus` : Reset dragon's status (like just instancied) with a status.
-* `LibDragonWorldEvent.Dragon:execStatusFunction` : To call the method dedicated to a status when a dragon change its status from `changeStatus()`.
+* `LibDragonWorldEvent.Dragons.Dragon:execStatusFunction` : To call the method dedicated to a status when a dragon change its status from `changeStatus()`.
-* `LibDragonWorldEvent.Dragon:poped` : Called when the dragon pop
+* `LibDragonWorldEvent.Dragons.Dragon:poped` : Called when the dragon pop
-* `LibDragonWorldEvent.Dragon:killed` : Called when the dragon is killed
+* `LibDragonWorldEvent.Dragons.Dragon:killed` : Called when the dragon is killed
-* `LibDragonWorldEvent.Dragon:waiting` : Called when the dragon now waiting player
+* `LibDragonWorldEvent.Dragons.Dragon:waiting` : Called when the dragon now waiting player
-* `LibDragonWorldEvent.Dragon:fight` : Called when the dragon go in fight
+* `LibDragonWorldEvent.Dragons.Dragon:fight` : Called when the dragon go in fight
-* `LibDragonWorldEvent.Dragon:weak` : Called when the dragon is now weak
+* `LibDragonWorldEvent.Dragons.Dragon:weak` : Called when the dragon is now weak
-* `LibDragonWorldEvent.Dragon:flying` : Called when the dragon start to fly
+* `LibDragonWorldEvent.Dragons.Dragon:flying` : Called when the dragon start to fly
-* `LibDragonWorldEvent.Dragon:onLanded` : Called when the dragon just landed
+* `LibDragonWorldEvent.Dragons.Dragon:onLanded` : Called when the dragon just landed

 Events :